tidymodels/tidymodels.org/learn/develop/models/index.html.md

 **Are there other modes?**

-Not yet but there will be.
-For example, it might make sense to have a different mode when doing risk-based modeling via Cox regression models.
-That would enable different classes of objects and those might be needed since the types of models don't make direct predictions of the outcome.
+There could be.
 If you have a suggestion, please add a [GitHub issue](https://github.com/tidymodels/parsnip/issues) to discuss it.

 ## Session information {#session-info}

 ::: {.cell layout-align="center"}